Couple gets €90,000 compensation after bank acts obstructively

 Mr Deering said his office dealt with a wide range of complaints relating to insurance, banking, pensions, credit facilities and investments during the year.

 His office received close to 6,000 complaints from members of the public in 2018 and on Thursday published 228 decisions.
-While many complaints received were resolved through mediation, 234 required a full investigation that resulted in a legally binding decision.
+While many complaints were resolved through mediation, 234 required a full investigation that resulted in a legally-binding decision.
 In the case of 127 of these, the complaint was upheld to some extent, while 107 were not upheld.

 The Banking and Payments Federation Ireland (BPFI) welcomed the publication of the decisions, saying the report will “play an important role in assisting financial service providers and consumers in both avoiding and resolving disputes”.